-The Centers for Disease Control and Prevention (CDC) reported that around 4.5 million people suffer from pet bites and pet attacks each year.
+The American Veterinary Medical Association (AVMA) reported that around 4.5 million people suffer from pet bites and pet attacks each year.
 About 20 percent of those victims require medical attention and more than 27,000 require reconstructive surgery for their injuries.
-In 2013 alone, there were 31 fatalities related to pet bites in the United States.
 Children are more susceptible, as 359,223 children between 1 to 14 years old were bitten by dogs between 2010 and 2012, and 66 percent of pet bite injuries suffered by younger children (4 years old and younger) were inflicted on the head and neck.

 Pet attacks can result in serious injury, and in some cases, death.
 If you have suffered injuries due to a pet bite or pet attack in Chicago, call Staver Accident Injury Lawyers, P.C. at (312) 236-2900 so we can discuss your case with you.

 Under Illinois statute, pet owners are strictly liable for injuries inflicted by their pets.
 Specifically, the statute spells out that the owner of any pet is liable if their pet, without provocation, attacks, attempts to attack, or injures other people.
 The statute protects those who are conducting themselves peacefully and are present in an area where they are lawfully allowed to be.
 This law imposes strict liability, which means that the owners of the offending pet cannot dispute that they are at fault.
 Under the law, pet owners are automatically liable to the victim if the law’s conditions are satisfied, and victims don’t have to prove negligence in court.